 Artificial sweeteners and sugar alcohols are not terrible, but they do potentially have side effects, the most common of which is digestive issues.
 I, therefore, see no reason to use them when natural and safe alternatives are available.

 Sugar substitutes such as honey and agave nectar are essentially identical to normal sugar when it comes to blood sugar impact.
-I do keep both sugar and honey in the house for the rare occasions where I want to bake something really decadent (like a birthday cake), but I try to use it as little as possible.
+I do keep both sugar and honey in the house for the rare occasions when I want to bake something really decadent (like a birthday cake), but I try to use it as little as possible.

 Suggested next posts: